Understand What to Expect if Scrapie has been Detected on your Farm

 - disposing of potentially contaminated materials and items, such as bedding, manure and waste materials;

 - disposing of surface soil from outdoor and indoor lambing areas and confined areas where scrapie positive animals resided; and

-- cleaning and decontaminating all metal and wood structures with which scrapie-positive animals may have come into contact (such as water troughs, drinking bowls, and milking parlors).
+- thorough cleaning, and then disinfecting, of all concrete, metal and wood structures with which scrapie-positive animals may have come into contact (such as water troughs, drinking bowls, and milking parlors).

-Once cleaning and decontaminating are complete, the CFIA assesses the farm to determine when the quarantine and declaration of infected place may be removed from the premises.
-Following removal of the quarantine, you may introduce new animals to the farm in accordance with regular CFIA and provincial permit requirements.
+Once cleaning and disinfection are complete, the CFIA will assess the farm to determine when the quarantine and declaration of infected place may be removed from the premises.

 - Date modified: